qux-bbb/xanalyzer/README-en.md

 git clone https://github.com/qux-bbb/xanalyzer
 cd xanalyzer
 virtualenv venv
+# use venv in windws: .\venv\Scripts\activate
+# use venv in linux: source venv/bin/activate
 pip install -r requirements.txt python setup.py develop
+# exit venv: deactivate
 ```
 Then you can develop and debug with pycharm or vscode